-A very fine needle is used to inject the toxin into selected facial muscles.
+A very fine needle is used to inject the product into selected facial muscles.
 Discomfort is minimal and brief.
 Most people describe it as an ant-bite sting lasting a few seconds.
 The wrinkle-smoothing effects of the injection may last for up to six months.

 Don’t be shy about asking questions and discussing your concerns with your health practitioner.
 Make sure you get a full explanation of the anticipated results and what you can expect after the procedure.

-Do not use toxin type injections if:
+Do not use anti wrinkle injections if: